AapoSoukkio/AapoSoukkio/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Aapo Soukkio!
 =====================================================================================================================================

-- Imaginative, ambitious programmer, with a passion for problem solving and SW-design.
+- Imaginative programmer, with a curious mind.

-- Currently, I approach the completion of my Information technology studies that are ongoing at Savonia University of Applied Sciences

 - Working as software developer in Vitec Katrina